-While I’m certain most do not care about the companies relationship with bloggers like ourselves we certainly care a lot.
-So, we’re going to spill some tea… At the start of the COVID-19 Pandemic, travel was in very murky water so the company turned to travel bloggers for help.
+While I’m certain most do not care about the company’s relationship with bloggers like ourselves, we certainly care a lot.
+So, we’re going to spill some tea… At the start of the COVID-19 Pandemic, travel was in very murky water, so the company turned to travel bloggers for help.

 They introduced a lucrative affiliate program to drive clicks, garner clout, disperse information, and drive a lot of bookings.
-If bloggers would promote Airbnbs on their websites, they would receive a small commission back.
+Essentially they asked bloggers to promote Airbnbs on their websites and in return bloggers would receive a small commission back.
 All of this coincided with the company being publically listed on the stock market.
-The program was a massive success and everyone generating an income.
+The program was a massive success, and everyone generated an income.

-Due to the income, many bloggers focused their time on producing content around the platform by hiring writers, editors, and pouring thousands of hours of work into their sites.
-Luckily we were focused on another project, which kept us from spending time on this, but many others were affected.
+Due to the income, many travel bloggers focused their time on producing content around the platform by hiring writers and editors and pouring thousands of hours of work into their sites.
+Luckily we were focused on another project, which kept us from spending too much time on this, but many others were affected.

-Less than a year into the program, they discontinued the program with less than 30 days notice and stopped responding to emails.
-They stuck it to a lot of small business owners that helped support them through tough times.
+Less than a year into the program, they discontinued it with less than 30 days’ notice and stopped responding to emails.
+They stuck it to many small business owners who helped support them through tough times.
 You likely won’t see many digital marketers reference Airbnb moving forward.

 we Do Love Some Properties

 They have been outstanding examples and made our trips immensely enjoyable.
-We’ve been able to enjoy a small room above a Japanese cafe, an old farmhouse in the French countryside, enjoy a picnic with an older Irish woman on the Irish coast, and enjoy a gorgeous live-in-suite with friendly hosts in Utah.
+We’ve enjoyed a small room above a Japanese cafe, an old farmhouse in the French countryside, a picnic with an older Irish woman on the Irish coast, and a gorgeous live-in-suite with friendly hosts in Utah.

 There is also a strong argument that the sharing economy does benefit locals in certain communities.
 It can help support small business owners and drive tourists to regions that could benefit from their dollars.
-If tax dollars are collected it can also service public service programs that benefit the community.
+If tax dollars are collected, they can also service public service programs that benefit the community.

-Even in North America, it’s tough to argue against a family renting out their live-in-suite for additional income over visitors giving their money a big corporate hotel.
-These are some of the positives to Airbnb.
+Even in North America, it’s tough to argue against a family renting out their live-in-suite for additional income over visitors giving their money to a big corporate hotel.
+These are some of the positives of Airbnb.

-At the end of the day, the platform needs greater regulation and a better selection of properties with personal hosts.
-Rather than whole complexes going up with the sole purpose to be bought from overseas investors.
-Or at the least to weed out the bad ones that seem to make up the majority of the platform these days.
+At the end of the day, the platform needs greater regulation and a better selection of properties with personal hosts, rather than whole complexes going up with the sole purpose of buying from overseas investors.
+Or at the least weed out the bad ones that seem to make up most of the platform these days.